 The prevalence of obstructive sleep apnea is estimated to be between 5 and 10% in the United States.
 Sleep Apnea symptoms and diagnosis.
 The incidence is higher in individuals who are older, overweight, or have other medical conditions.
 Typical symptoms include snoring, excessive daytime sleepiness, witnessed apneas, poor sleep quality, fatigue, and mood disorders.
 Individuals with moderate or severe sleep apnea have increased risks of high blood pressure, heart attack, and stroke.
 The diagnosis of sleep apnea is suggested by patient history and confirmed by a sleep study.

 The treatment of sleep apnea depends on the severity.
 The most common treatment is a CPAP machine and mask worn at night.
 This blows a steady stream of air through the nose and mouth to keep the airway from collapsing.
 Common alternative treatments are oral appliance therapy and surgery.
 Oral appliances are mouthpieces worn at night that pull the lower lower jaw and/or tongue forward to keep the airway open.
 These are effective for mild to moderate sleep apnea and have the benefit of no machines or painful recovery.
 Surgery to open the airway is usually reserved for patients who have failed CPAP therapy or have a specfic anatomic obstruction.
 The obvious benefit is the potential of a one-time fix.
-The downside is a painful recovery and no guarantee that it will resolve the sleep apnea.
+The downside it can require a painful recovery with no guarantee that it will resolve the sleep apnea.
 Surgery can also be used in conjunction with CPAP or oral oral appliances to improve their effectiveness or tolerance.

 Obstructive sleep apnea is diagnosed with either an in-lab or home sleep study.
 There are pros and cons to each of these tests, but both are acceptable to diagnose sleep apnea.
 In-lab testing is done at sleep labs located in or around Conway.
 This involves an overnight stay at the lab while connected to monitors to measure oxygen levels, snoring, respiratory effort, and sleep brain waves.
 In-home sleep tests involve wearing a monitor to bed (typically a headpiece) to bed in your own house to measure similar data.
 While in-lab testing gives more information, in-home testing provides a more natural sleep environment and lower cost.
 Additionally, some insurances prefer one to the other.
 To best serve our patients, we offer both in-home testing through our office and in-lab testing at facilities around the area.